elwyncrestha/AAOS/CP_Config/0_Backups/README.md

 Backups are not directly kept in this directory.

-Check GitHub Releases of this repository [here](https://github.com/elwyncrestha/AAOS/releases) for specific points of history.
+Check [GitHub Releases](https://github.com/elwyncrestha/AAOS/releases) of this repository for specific points of history.